TheYoBots/lishoginet/README.rst

 Is my CPU fast enough?
 ^^^^^^^^^^^^^^^^^^^^^^

-Almost all processor will be able to meet the requirement of 4 meganodes in 6 seconds.
+Almost all processors will be able to meet the requirement of 4 meganodes in 6 seconds.
 Clients on the faster end will automatically be assigned analysis jobs that have humans waiting for the result (the user queue, as opposed to the system queue for slower clients).